-This section only applies if you are in the Davis Vision benefits.
-If you are in the free family dental/vision benefit option or the basic vision benefit, please see the section starting on page D-1 or page D-7 for information about your vision benefits.
+This section only applies to you if you choose the vision+ benefit option.
+If you are enrolled in the free family dental/vision benefit option or the basic vision benefit option, please see the section starting on page D-1 or page D-7 for information about your vision benefits.